MystenLabs/sui/crates/sui-bridge-indexer/README.md

 ## Overview

-Sui Bridge Indexer is a binary that scans Sui Bridge transactions on Sui and Ethereum network, indexes the processed data for further use.
+Sui Bridge Indexer is a binary that scans Sui Bridge transactions on Sui and Ethereum networks, and indexes the processed data for further use.

 ## Get Binary